 A team of cardiologists deduced an explanation that people who fast in Ramadan had a positive effect on their lipid profile, which infers the reduction of cholesterol in the faster’s blood.

 Ramadan is the ninth month in the Muslim Calendar which is the epitome of beneficence and forgiveness and teaches the one generosity, sacrifice, control, reflection, abstinence, and faith.
-The benefits of Ramadan Mubarak is evident from this qur’anic verse
+Benefits Ramadan Mubarak are evident from this qur’anic verse

 The word Ramadan derives its origin from Arabic which means “parched thirst” and “sun-burnt ground”.
-This in terms signifies the abstinence of Muslims from food and sexual desires and expresses the thirst and hunger they experience in this month.
+This in terms signify the abstinence of Muslims from food and sexual desires and expresses their thirst and hunger they experience in this month.

 However, Ramadan offers incessant physical, spiritual, moral, social, economic, and mental benefits.
 The major ritual of Ramadan includes fasting from dawn to dusk and refrain from mating.
 Fasting in Ramadan is regarded as one of the major five pillars of Ramadan.

 Benefits of fasting in Ramadan: